SteveMarshall/stevemarshall.github.io/cv.md

 2006</time>--<time datetime="2009-12-31">December 2009</time></span>
 {: .meta}

-Worked on, and later led, front-end development of European entertainment websites, including development and maintenance of Movies, Music, Games, and Videogames.
+Worked on, and later led, development and maintenance of European Movies, Music, Games, and Videogames sites, including their ultimate handover to development team in India.

-Led development of complete re-implementation of Yahoo!
-TV for Europe including a major rework of the TV listings services, resulting in a week-on-week doubling of traffic for the first three months after launch.

 ### Software engineer at [Systematic Software Engineering](http://www.systematic.com/)